In the Middle of the Sea

 The Crossing

 Forty-one days at sea.
-Three failed attempts before.
+Two failed attempts before.
 A small sailboat named for a village she had never seen.

 The Letters

-Written on long watches to grandchildren still in cradles — Madeline and Keiran — for them to read in a future the author would not fully see.
+Written on long watches to newborn grandchildren — Madeline and Keiran — for them to read in the future.

 The Homecoming